WillHowell/TidyData/README.md

 # Creating Tidy Data

 - - -

 There is one R script in this repo, run_analysis.R.
 This script can be run used with the Samsung smart phone sensor data set from the Center for Machine Learning and Intelligent Systems at the University of California, Irvine.

+That data has been subset.
+It has been hyphothesized that formulas can be created that only use these values to determine a user activity from smart phone sensor readings within a 95% confidence interval.

 - - -